vdemario/admission-curriculum/README.md

 ## Testing

-- To run markdown linter, run `yarn mdlint`
+- To run markdown linter `yarn mdlint`
-- To validate the course content, run `yarn validate`
+- To validate the course content `yarn validate`
-- To run mdlint and validate, run `yarn pretest`
+- To run mdlint and validate `yarn pretest`
-- To run tests and pretest, run `yarn test`
+- To run tests and pretest `yarn test`

 ## TODO